GUNGOD73/AI-Driven-Food-Delivery-Chatbot/README.md

 This project involves the development of an AI-driven chatbot for a food delivery system.
 The chatbot utilizes Dialogflow for natural language understanding (NLU) and user interaction, while a Python and FastAPI-based backend handles API requests and data processing.
 The system is integrated with a MySQL database to manage user data, order details, and restaurant menus.

 Features
-- Dialogflow Integration**: Designed using intents, entities, and contexts to provide seamless user interaction for food ordering.
+- Dialogflow Integration: Designed using intents, entities, and contexts to provide seamless user interaction for food ordering.
-- Python Backend**: Built with FastAPI to manage user authentication, API requests, and real-time data processing.
+- Python Backend: Built with FastAPI to manage user authentication, API requests, and real-time data processing.
-- MySQL Database**: Stores user information, order history, and restaurant menus, ensuring data consistency and security.
+- MySQL Database: Stores user information, order history, and restaurant menus, ensuring data consistency and security.
 - Natural Language Understanding (NLU)**: Optimized for better response accuracy, improving customer experience and minimizing drop-off rates.

 Tech Stack
-- Dialogflow**: Handles conversation flow, NLU, and user interaction.
+- Dialogflow: Handles conversation flow, NLU, and user interaction.
-- Python**: Backend language for API and data management.
+- Python: Backend language for API and data management.
-- FastAPI**: Web framework used for building RESTful APIs.
+- FastAPI: Web framework used for building RESTful APIs.
-- MySQL**: Database used to store and manage user, order, and menu data.
+- MySQL: Database used to store and manage user, order, and menu data.
-- RESTful APIs**: Enables communication between frontend and backend services.
+- RESTful APIs: Enables communication between frontend and backend services.

 Directory structure